SHARC Concepts System: How to Use The Concepts System to Access Data for SHARC Research Projects

 Revisions Required: If the Review Committee recommends revisions, the Concept Investigator and Co-Investigators will have 14 days to upload a new submission form by visiting the Concept Submission Form and selecting “Revision”.

-Step 3: Training Requirements
+Step 3: Requirements for Accessing the data

 Please note: Before the Concept Investigator(s) can access the SHARC data, all requested forms must be signed and returned.